Calvincac/JsonBin/README.md

 ### Additional Information
 I've also added the project to GitLab, and the project is running on a pipeline. <br />
-If I had more time, I would also add allure reports for reporting.
+If I had more time, I would also add allure reports for reporting and Cucumber.